This site was built using Squarespace’s Om template, part of the Montauk family. The font is Kepler. (This page was inspired by Uses This.)

 - Have three tabs: Films & TV, Books, Podcasts

-- Be sortable, searchable, and fully responsive
+- Be sortable and fully responsive

 - Be completely self-contained (inline CSS, no build tools)